JeremySeckinger/Travel-Dash-Node-React/readme.md

 ## Description

 The frontend uses Themesburg's Volt free and open source Bootstrap 5 Admin Dashboard.
 It serves as the base template for the react app--allowing Travel Dash to use a modern UI/UX focused design.
-The components will be heavily customized to adapt to the focus of Travel Dash, and additional features will be added on to its base.
+The components will be heavily customized to adapt to the focus of Travel Dash, with plenty of original components and additional features added on to its base.

 The Node.js w/Express backend is being converted into a true backend API for communication with the frontend.